kachkaev/aws-iot-button-logger-to-git/README.md

 > Work in progress

-This repository contains a [Lambda function](https://aws.amazon.com/lambda/) that can be triggered by an [AWS IoT Button](https://aws.amazon.com/iotbutton/) to log clicks to a chosen git repository.
+This repository contains a [Lambda function](https://aws.amazon.com/lambda/) that can be triggered by an [AWS IoT Button](https://aws.amazon.com/iotbutton/) to log clicks in a chosen git repository.
-Doing so is useful when you want to record arbitrary infrequent events over a long period of time and then analyze them.
+Doing so is useful when you want to record arbitrary infrequent events and then analyze them.

 Example output (e.g. `clicks.txt` in `https://github.com/example/my-data.git`):